perjerz3434/http-caching-guide/README.md

 Why not `no-cache` ?

-Because MPA server usually send `Set-Cookie` to rolling cookie expiration time, and `304 Not Modified` should not send other header than cache information.
+Because MPA server usually send `Set-Cookie` to rolling cookie expiration time, and `304 Not Modified`.
+The server should not send other headers than cache information.
 [RFC 7372 - Section 4.1](https://tools.ietf.org/html/rfc7232#section-4.1)

 #### Web Pages (static HTML)